Jump to Sections:

 Some local farms and larger compost sites may also accept cardboard for use.

-Option 4: Newspaper: animal shelters will often accepted donated newspaper for lining in crates and litter boxes.
+Animal shelters will often accepted donated newspaper for lining in crates and litter boxes.
 Likewise, thrift stores like Bridge House and Red, White and Blue may take newspaper too.
 (Last time I was there, Bridge House also accepted plastic bags.)

 E-WASTE, INK CARTRIDGE, BATTERY RECYCLING, LIGHTBULB, APPLIANCE RECYCLING

-Option 1: Best Buy Drop Off Locations, including Best Buy on Clearview in Metairie, or Best Buy on the Westbank Pretty much every type of small electronic device is accepted for recycling at Best Buy locations.
+Including Best Buy on Clearview in Metairie, or Best Buy on the Westbank, pretty much every type of small electronic device is accepted for recycling at Best Buy locations.
 Most of them are accepted free of charge, up to 3 per day.
 However, some very specific items require a small fee.
 See the full list at www.bestbuy.com/recycling.

+They also appear to allow you to schedule home pick up of appliances for recycling.
+View more information at the link above.
 You can try to call the specific location but it will transfer you to a national number that redirects you to the website above, so the best bet is to just go to a location near you to inquire/ bring in person.

 Option 2: Apple Trade In for Apple devices.